NABJ Elections Central

 PARLIAMENTARIAN – Chief interpreter of Robert’s Rules of Order, the NABJ Constitution and Board Operating Procedures and serves as sergeant-at-arms during meetings.
 Works with the Board in such manner as the President shall direct and perform such other duties as outlined in the Board Operating Procedures Manual.

-REGIONAL DIRECTORS I-IV (I and III) – Supervise and direct the various affiliate chapters and members of the NABJ within their jurisdictions.
+REGIONAL DIRECTORS I-IV (II and IV) – Supervise and direct the various affiliate chapters and members of the NABJ within their jurisdictions.
 Hold a regional conference each year before the national convention.
 Works with the Board in such manner as the President shall direct and perform such other duties as outlined in the Board Operating Procedures Manual.

 Region I – Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and West Virginia